 The residence halls will officially close Friday, December 18 at 8 p.m. for those not amending their housing agreement.
 Students choosing to amend their housing agreement would move out by Wednesday, November 25, at 6 p.m.
 We will have housing options for students needing to stay over winter break.

-Students who receive institutional funds for their fall 2020 semester room and board (including, without limitation, student-athletes, Spartan Advantage students, Alumni Distinguished Scholars, Residential Advisers, and Intercultural Aides) are not eligible for the credit.
+Students who receive institutional funds for their fall 2020 semester room and board (including, without limitation, student-athletes, Spartan Advantage students, Alumni Distinguished Scholars, Residential Advisers, and Intercultural Aides), along with 1855 Place and University Village residents, are not eligible for the credit.

 Do I need to take my belongings with me if I leave on November 25?